Li Tu

+Li Tu (born 27 May 1996) is an Australian professional tennis player.
+Tu has a career-high ATP singles ranking of world No. 160, achieved on 14 July 2025 and a doubles ranking of No. 189, achieved on 27 January 2025.

 Career

-2011–2014: Debut and retirement
+2011–2014: Pro debut and retirement

 Tu made his ITF Futures debut in February 2011 at the Australia F2.
-He played four other tournaments, losing in the first round in all.
+He played four other tournaments, losing in the first round in all of them.

 Tu competed in the 2012 Junior Davis Cup alongside Thanasi Kokkinakis, later working as a tennis coach prior to his debut on the senior tour.

 In February 2014, he won his first match on ITF-level.
 In April 2014, Tu reached the quarterfinal of the Australia F5, his best result this level, but retired in June 2014.

 2020–2021: Return, ATP and major debut, four ITF titles

 In 2020, Tu was inspired to return to playing tennis and enjoyed success on the Australian UTR Pro Tennis Series.